nicholasdavies/luajr/README.md

 ## Under development

 luajr is under **early development**.
-As such, it has not yet been tested to work on all platforms, and the interface and behaviour of the package is subject to change without notice.
+As such, the interface and behaviour of the package is subject to change.

 <!--
 ## Example